yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

--   Create two Domain Controllers (DCs) in the first region: ContosoDC01, ContosoDC02.
+-   Create two Domain Controllers (DCs) in the first region: ContosoDC01, ContosoDC02

 #### Exit criteria

--   The DCs should be configured for resiliency in availability sets and with managed disks.
+-   The DCs should be configured for resiliency in availability sets and with managed disks

--   The DCs should also be configured for Azure Backup.
+-   The DCs should also be configured for Azure Backup

 ### Task 2: Create the Active Directory deployment in the second region

 #### Tasks to complete

--   Create two Domain Controllers (DCs) in the second region: ContosoDC03, ContosoDC04.
+-   Create two Domain Controllers (DCs) in the second region: ContosoDC03, ContosoDC04

 #### Exit criteria

--   The DCs should be configured for resiliency in availability sets and with managed disks.
+-   The DCs should be configured for resiliency in availability sets and with managed disks

--   The DCs should also be configured for Azure Backup.
+-   The DCs should also be configured for Azure Backup

 ### Task 3: Add data disks to Active Directory domain controllers (both regions)